nyanpasu64/zola-site/content/blog/low-latency-audio-output-duplex-alsa.md

 ## Minimum achievable input/output/duplex latency

-The minimum achievable audio latency at a given period size is achieved by having 2 periods of total capture/playback buffering between hardware and a app (RtApiAlsa, JACK2, or PipeWire).
+The minimum achievable audio latency at a given period size is achieved by having 2 periods of total capture/playback buffering between hardware and a app (like JACK2, PipeWire, and well-designed ALSA apps).

 - If an audio daemon mixes audio from multiple apps, it can only avoid adding latency if there is no buffering (but instead synchronous execution) between the daemon and apps.
 JACK2 in synchronous mode and PipeWire support this, but pipewire-alsa fails this test by default, so ALSA is not a zero-latency way of talking to PipeWire.